adjust/cocos2dx_sdk/doc/android/eclipse.md

 config.setDelayStart(5.5);
 ```

-In this case this will make the adjust SDK not send the initial install session and any event created for 5.5 seconds.
-After this time is expired or if you call `Adjust2dx::sendFirstPackages()` in the meanwhile, every session parameter will be added to the delayed install session and events and the adjust SDK will resume as usual.
+In this case this will make the Adjust SDK not send the initial install session and any event created for 5.5 seconds.
+After this time is expired or if you call `Adjust2dx::sendFirstPackages()` in the meanwhile, every session parameter will be added to the delayed install session and events and the Adjust SDK will resume as usual.

-**The maximum delay start time of the adjust SDK is 10 seconds**.
+**The maximum delay start time of the Adjust SDK is 10 seconds**.

 ### <a id="attribution-callback">Attribution callback

-adjust can also send you a callback upon change of attribution.
+Adjust can also send you a callback upon change of attribution.
 Due to the different sources considered for attribution, this information cannot be provided synchronously.
 Follow these steps to implement the optional callback in your application:

 1. Create void method which receives parameter of type `AdjustAttribution2dx`.